(no particular order- except the 1st 35)

 Jonathan Harshman Winters III was born on November 11, 1925 in Dayton, Ohio.
 His father, also Jonathan, was a banker who became an alcoholic after being crushed in the Great Depression.
 His parents divorced in 1932.
 Jonathan and his mother then moved to Springfield to live with his grandmother.
 There his mother remarried and became a radio personality...

 Immortalized as Cosmo Kramer on the classic American sitcom Seinfeld

-, L.A. comedy star Michael Richards was born in Culver City, California, to Phyllis (Nardozzi), a records librarian, and William Richards, an electrical engineer.
-He is of British and Italian descent.
-He developed an early interest in acting in high school...
+, L.A. comedy star Michael Richards was born and raised in South Los Angeles, California, to Phyllis (Nardozza) Richards, a medical records librarian.
+He is of Italian descent.
+Michael displayed an early talent for performance as a top Forensic League competitor during grade school...

 Colin Andrew Mochrie was on born Nov.
 30, 1957, in Kilmarnock, Scotland.
 His father, an airline maintenance executive, moved the family to Montreal, Canada, in 1964, and finally to Vancouver in 1969.
 When asked about his childhood, he said he tended to be a bit of a loner because of moving around so much...

 It's not surprising that Ryan Stiles would feel comfortable doing a comedic turn in the role of Lewis, one of Drew Carey